mnaamani/otr4-em/doc/API.md

 The User object is used to manage a user's accounts (public keys) and known fingerprints.

     var otr = require("otr4-em");

     var user = new otr.User({
-        keys:'/alice.keys',      //path to OTR keys file (required) fingerprints:'/alice.fp' //path to fingerprints file (required)
+        keys:'/alice.keys',      //path to OTR keys file (required) fingerprints:'/alice.fp', //path to fingerprints file (required)
         instags:'/alice.instags' //path to instance tags file (required) });

-All data is loaded in memory (UserState) and persisted on the virtual file system VFS().
+All data is loaded in memory (UserState) and stored on the virtual file system VFS().

 If specified files exist the keys, fingerprints and instance tags will be loaded automatically.
 A warning will be logged to the console otherwise.